webdigi/AWS-VPN-Server-Setup/README.md

 ## Further support & updates
 - We look forward to your feedback on how we can improve this system.
+- Vast majority of the support requests can be resolved if users wait 5 - 10 minutes after the VPN is created.
+This is because the IP address output shows before installation of supporting libraries are complete.
 - We currently setup VPN with PPTP and L2TP-IPSEC.
 This can be extended to include openvpn support and enhancements.
 - Your commits and code updates are welcome.
 Changes are only required to src/templates in most cases.
 Looking forward to all the pull requests :)

 ## Updates
+- 3 January 2017, Added London region support.
 - 11 November 2016, (Mac users) PPTP is not supported on the latest macOS Sierra so please use the IPSEC over L2TP.
 [Please see screenshots and details on setting up L2TP over IPSEC in the blog](https://www.webdigi.co.uk/blog/2015/how-to-setup-your-own-private-secure-free-vpn-on-the-amazon-aws-cloud-in-10-minutes/).
 - 12 September 2016, (Advanced users) See output/Unified-Cloud-Formation-Key-Name.json if you like to have a KEY NAME specified to SSH to the instance.
 Thanks to @tedi for the pull request.